Hyffer/fippf/README.md

 ## Try it out

+For NixOS users, there is an accompanied [nix flake](https://github.com/Hyffer/fippf-nix) for easily integrating FIPPF into your system.

+And there is a [systemd unit configuration file](https://gist.github.com/MirageTurtle/a5520c7a315ff193761367f50534b98a) for reference.
+_(It is not maintained by author.
+Some of the content might be outdated, adjustments required.)_

 ### Build

 Build the program with go (I use go1.23.1).

 ### Configure and Run

-Example configuration file is provided in [config.yaml](./config.yaml).
+Example configurations are provided under directory [core](./core), refer to them for detail.

-To specify the configuration directory, use command line argument `fippf --config_dir /path/to/config`.
+Launch the daemon by `fippf serve --config_dir /path/to/config`.

 ### Verify